openstack-archive/fuel-specs/specs/8.0/multirack-in-fuel-ui.rst

 ----------

-Master node settings DB model should be extended with a new `ui_settings` attribute of JSON type to store settings of 'Nodes' page.
+Master node settings DB model should be extended with a new `ui_settings` attribute of JSON type to store settings of 'Equipment' page.
 Default value of the attribute should be:

   .. code-block:: json